Wedding Photography Businesses and the GDPR (General Data Protection Regulation)

 Wedding Photography Businesses and the GDPR – What you need to think about.

 Like the DPA, the GDPR applies to ‘personal data’.
 However, the GDPR’s definition is more detailed and makes it clear that information such as an online identifier – eg an IP address or IMEI number (form mobile devices) or possibly photographs – can be personal data.
 Why photographs?
 Because many applications now allow the use of facial recognition, i.e. Lightroom.
-If yiou use this facility then the photograph can be classed as personal data.
+If you use this facility then the photograph could be classed as personal data when used in conjunction with Google’s Reverse Image Search or Google Images

 The more expansive definition provides for a wide range of personal identifiers to constitute personal data, reflecting changes in technology and the way organisations collect information about people.